onzfonz/comp227/src/content/5/en/part5b.md

 }
 ```

-where the properties are accessed through the `prop` object like `props.handleSubmit`.
+where the properties are accessed through the `props` object like `props.handleSubmit`.
-Instead, the properties are assigned directly to their own variables.
+Instead, the properties are assigned directly to variables.

-One fast way of implementing the functionality is to change the `loginForm` function of the `App` component like so:
+One fast way of implementing the functionality is to replace the `loginForm` function of the `App` component and introduce a new state variable:

 ```js
 const App = () => {